-- "Insurance revenue": release of fulfilment insurance contracts cash flows over the period (excluding changes in the non-itemised investment components and the amount allocated to the loss item), change in the adjustment related to non-financial risks, amortisation of the contractual service margin for services rendered, the amount allocated for the amortisation of acquisition cost, adjustments arising from premiums received.
-The amortisation of the margin on contractual services is determined after adjusting the difference between the observed financial return and the risk-neutral projection; - "Insurance service expenses" include incurred claims expenses (excluding repayments of investment components) and other expenses that have been incurred related to insurance activities.
-Other insurance service expenses include the amortisation of insurance acquisition cash flows; changes that relate to past services and changes that relate to future services.
-Lastly, this line also includes the operating expenses and depreciation and amortisation attributable to insurance contracts.
+"Insurance revenue": for contracts under the variable fee approach and under the building block approach it represents the release of fulfilment insurance contracts cash flows over the period (excluding changes in investment component and the amount allocated to the loss component), change in the non-financial risk adjustment, amortisation of the contractual service margin for services provided over the period, the amount allocated for the amortisation of acquisition cost, and experience adjustments related to premiums.
+For contracts under the variable fee approach, the amortisation of the margin on contractual services is determined after adjusting the difference between the real-world expected financial return and the risk-neutral projection.
+The main financial assumptions underlying the calculation of the real-world expected financial return are those adopted by the Group over the horizon of the strategic plan.
+Beyond this horizon, the interest rate and return assumptions used are determined in line with those underlying the risk-neutral projection.